philipp-baumann/simplerspec-pedometron-article/README.md

 rows, also forming a column (list-column; see scheme above).

 In a nutshell, spectral data processing can be done in one pipeline.
-Resampling in this context refers to to creating a new x axis interval in spectra.
+Resampling in this context refers to creating a new X-axis interval in spectra.
 Spectra are averaged because there are 3 replicate measurements for each soil sample.
-Preprocessing is done to reduce scattering and noise in spectra.
+Preprocessing is done to reduce scattering and noise in the spectra.

 ``` r
 spc_proc <-